-Steven J. Helmers, General Counsel and Corporate Secretary of Black Hills, will issue an opinion for us regarding the validity of the shares of common stock being offered.
-Certain legal matters will be passed on for us by Conner & Winters, P.C., Tulsa, Oklahoma, and for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York.
+The validity of the notes offered by this prospectus supplement and accompanying prospectus will be passed upon for us by Steven J. Helmers, General Counsel and Corporate Secretary of Black Hills, with respect to matters governed by South Dakota law, and by Conner & Winters, P.C., Tulsa, Oklahoma, with respect to matters governed by New York law.
+Certain other legal matters will be passed on for us by Conner & Winters, P.C., and for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York.
 As of March 31, 2003, Mr. Helmers owned, directly or indirectly, 4,367 shares of our common stock, and held options to purchase an additional 16,036 shares.